 For patients who are refractory to the standard medical therapies and desire future fertility, minimally invasive therapies offered by gynecologists or interventional radiologists should be an option.
 Recent data show promising results, but data demonstrating head-to-head comparisons and long-term outcomes is still lacking.

 Similarly, medical therapies beyond the most commonly used levonorgestrel IUD and OCPs have yet to be validated and should only be used in refractory cases and under the supervision of a physician who understands the hormonal side-effects of these medications.

-Regardless of the course of treatment and severity of disease, a multidisciplinary, interprofessional approach with collaboration between physicians (both GPs and specialists), mid-level practitioners, nursing, and pharmacy is the optimal approach to ensure the best patient outcome.
+Regardless of the course of treatment and severity of disease, an interprofessional, interprofessional approach with collaboration between physicians (both GPs and specialists), mid-level practitioners, nursing, and pharmacy is the optimal approach to ensure the best patient outcome.
 [Level V]

 |||Benagiano G,Brosens I,Lippi D, The history of endometriosis.
 Gynecologic and obstetric investigation.
 2014; [PubMed PMID: 24853333]|